By Corey Lewis, CPT, CSCS

 Most egg protein powders exclusively focus on extracting and maximizing the benefits of the egg white.
 The egg white, or albumen, accounts for 66% of the liquid weight of an egg.
 Healthwise, it contains more than half of the egg’s total protein, no fat, and about 17 calories.
-Although cooking egg whites arguably provides much of the same benefits as egg white protein powder, adding fat and seasoning as you cook eggs can diminish the egg white’s health benefits.
+Cooked egg whites arguably provide many of the same benefits as egg white protein powder.
+However, adding fat and seasoning as you cook eggs may diminish the egg white’s health benefits.
 To isolate the benefits of egg whites, many people choose to invest in protein powders that provide a concentrated version of egg whites.

 An added benefit of incorporating more egg whites in one’s diet is a significant decrease in bacteria over time.
 A recent study showed that, when combined with chocolate milk, egg whites were seen to not inhibit the polymerization of coliforms, salmonella, mold, or yeast.

 Since egg white protein is directly derived from egg whites, no fat or cholesterol is present in the protein powder.
 Egg white protein is also lactose-free.
 So it is a non-dairy protein powder option that suits individuals with a sensitivity to lactose.